Inspiration doesn’t always hit when you need it.

 UGC can be achieved through the use of content created by everyday consumers or influencers who are heavily trusted in your brand’s market.

-Another vertical in native content are quiz ads like the ones BuzzFeed produces on a regular.
+Another vertical in native content includes quiz ads like the ones BuzzFeed produces.
 Quizzes provide the opportunity for brands to collect first-party data that can be used for customer research, detailed targeting, and effective retargeting.

-No matter what type of content you create, you have to provide as much information as possible about your product.
+No matter what type of content you create, you have to provide as much information as possible about your product to optimize lead generation.

 You want your prospect to feel comfortable and confident enough to buy from your business.